susanBuck/dwa15-spring2019/laravel/db-eloquent-vs-qb.md

 Post::delete($id); # Delete a post
 ```

-You can also define relationships between Models (tables) and easily query for related dated, e.g.:
+You can also define relationships between Models (tables) and easily query for related date, e.g.:

 ```php
 Post::with('comments')->find($id);